james940175/PCDARTS-jetson-nano/README.md

 #### Search on CIFAR10

 - First search the best cell on CIFAR10
-- When finishing the search phase, you have to paste the mode to `genotypes.py`
+- When finishing the search phase, you have to paste the mode in `genotypes.py`
 ```
 python3 train_search.py
 ```